 Mental Health Awareness Month provides an opportunity to educate ourselves and others about the illness, and to take action to support those who may be struggling.
 Here are some ways that you can get involved:

-Bio-One NW Indianapolis specializes not only in the technical aspect of cleaning, sanitizing, and disinfecting, but also helping our clients along the way.
+Bio-One NW Indianapolis specializes not only in the technical aspect of cleaning, disinfecting, and disinfecting, but also helping our clients along the way.
 Our owner, Dr. Richard Weinblatt, a retired police chief, has 40+ experience and knows firsthand how helping people solve their problems can change lives.

 Mental Health Awareness Month is an important reminder that it is just as crucial as physical well-being.
 By raising awareness, reducing the silence, and providing support, we can help those who are struggling with issues to get the help they need and deserve.